Synology NAS: More Than Just Storage – Your Self-Hosting Hub

 Firefly III - Personal finance manager on Synology (Docker)

-This guide describes how to install the free and open source personal finance manager Firefly III on your Synology NAS with Docker.
+Install the free personal finance software Firefly III on your Synology NAS with Docker.
+Manage income and expenses privately and clearly on your own server.